MartinoMensio/claimreview-data/README.md

 - `claim_labels_mapping.json`: statistics on how labels have been translated.
 - `disagreeing_reviews.json`: cases where the same URL has received multiple disagreeing ratings.
 - `not_ifcn_sources.json`: this file contains a list of domains that published ClaimReview but are not in the IFCN list.
 - `links_all_full.json`: details of the reviewed URLs.
 For each URL that has been reviewed, we show the reviews and the normalised ratings.
+- `stats.json`: statistics of data collection.

 This data is currently used by [MisinfoMe](https://misinfo.me/).